Rule items

 Rules are statements configured to automatically execute a procedure triggered by a certain condition.
 Basically, rules consist of two parts: criteria and actions.
 Criteria are conditions that must be met in order to trigger an action (e.g., a criterion can be that the numeric value of a field is within a specified range).
 Actions are operations to be performed on a target element (e.g., changing the value stored in a field).
 In other words, it’s an "If-Then" (if this happens, then do that) statement.

 The rules are shown as a list in the Rules section of the Rules manager.
 Click on a specific group to display just its rules.
-The following actions can be performed on rules:

 1. Click on the New rule button and type a Name on the Edit section that was just displayed.
 Optionally, add a Description where you can explain what the rule is for.